Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

+This page covers the following:
+Why DNS?
+How to Provision in the DNS for OTAA and Roaming?

-# Why the DNS infrastructure is required in the LoRaWAN set up
+# Why the DNS infrastructure is required in the LoRaWAN set up?

 As per the LoRaWAN Backend specifications, the DNS infrastructure is used for the following operations: